mvcds/AI4Devs-design-1-sr-01/LTI-MVCDS/prompts.md

 Task: give me the content of a lean canvas in a textual format and also draw it

 (image tool selected)

+# Use cases

+Task: tell me about the main use cases that exist for this system

+---

+What are the top 3 use cases for LTI?

+---

+Task: create me a mermaid diagram for the use case "<name of the use case>"